txmbrs/icytower-wii/README.md

 ## Disclaimer

 This project is an unofficial homebrew port and is not affiliated with, endorsed by, or sponsored by the original copyright holders.
+Created only for testing purpose.

 Do not distribute copyrighted game assets without permission.